enzo-quirici/Tik-Tok-Account-Downloader/README.md

 # How to Use:
 Simply download and run the script, enter the username, and wait for the magic to happen.
 Report any errors in the issues.

+All credit for thw code to Objective Moon MC